 Configure a webhook integration

-Set up a custom integration with Endor Labs webhooks.- Select User menu > Integrations from the sidebar.
+Set up a custom integration with Endor Labs webhooks.- Select User menu > Integrations from the left sidebar.

 - Click Add Notification Integration.
+Send Notifications to Webhook appears.

-- Enter a name and description for this integration.
+- Enter a Name and Description for this integration.

-- Click Add Notification Integration.
+- Click Add Notification Integration to save the integration.

 Associate an action policy with the webhook